adrianc68/appointment-scheduling-system/README.md

 * Consider implementing an Idempotent Receiver and Replay Protection to ensure that duplicate messages are not processed.
 * The Observer Pattern is being applied.
 Some diagrams need to be updated.
+* "Apply communication between components using a notification system (app, email or messaging)."

 #### Step 7.
 Perform Analysis of the Current Design and Review the Iteration Goal and Achievement of Design Purpose